googlefonts/staatliches/FONTBAKERY-REPORT.md

 * :warning: **WARN** MS-FonVal: Not all extremes are marked with the on-curve control points  DETAILS: Glyph index 419
 * :warning: **WARN** MS-FonVal: Not all extremes are marked with the on-curve control points  DETAILS: Glyph index 421
 * :warning: **WARN** MS-FonVal: The unitsPerEm value is not a power of two DETAILS: 1000
+* :warning: **WARN** MS-FonVal: The modified time is an unlikely value DETAILS: modified = 3622498220 (Tuesday, October 16, 2018 1:30 AM)
 * :warning: **WARN** MS-FonVal: maxSizeOfInstructions computation not via either approved method DETAILS: glyf maxSizeOfInstructions=266, prep size=189, fpgm size=3605, whereas maxp maxSizeOfInstruction is 3605

 </details>